AlexBoyle/MapCreator/README.md

 Other buttons:

-f - the area in whitch you click after pressing f will be filled with the selected texture(currently has a stackOverflow error thing)
+f - the area in whitch you click after pressing f will be filled with the selected texture p- prints the image to a jpeg